Monitoring and metering your energy use

 Gas daily metered

-If you use more than 58,600 megawatt hours/year your gas usage is metered daily (DM) and you will have a communication-enabled meter.
+Large gas users may be metered daily (DM) and you will have a communication-enabled meter.
 This allows your supplier to track your gas consumption as you use it.

 If your site doesn't qualify for DM but your meter was installed in the last 15 years you may be able to arrange for your consumption to be measured on a half-hourly basis and to get the data sent to you daily by SMS text message.